This diverse Botswana, Vic Falls & Zimbabwe Safari explores top wildlife, scenic and cultural highlights in Southern Africa.

 Stay in pre-erected dome tents fitted with camping beds and mattresses, at this bush camp with a low environmental impact on the wilderness.
 The camp features ablution facilities with hot showers, a bar and lounge area, a plunge pool and a spacious, open-sided boma with kitchen facilities.

 The camp is ideal for immersing yourself in nature, listening to the lion's roar amid other sounds at night.
-Activities offered at the delta camp include game drives, bush walks, mokoro trips, sunset boat cruises and sundowners on one of the islands, and boma dinners.
+Activities offered at the Delta camp include game drives, bush walks, mokoro trips, sunset boat cruises and sundowners on one of the islands, and boma dinners.

 Kasane is ideally located near the meeting place of the Chobe and Zambezi Rivers close to Zambia, Namibia and Zimbabwe.
-Reaching Kasane we head to our safari camp, a few kilometers from Chobe National Park.
+Reaching Kasane we head to our safari camp, a few kilometres from Chobe National Park.
 We camp with shared ablutions at a lodge, overlooking the Chobe River and surrounding bush, and featuring a restaurant, bar and swimming pool.
 Arriving at camp we have lunch at the safari truck and get ready for our game viewing adventure in the famous Chobe National Park, home to one of the highest concentrations of wildlife in Africa.

 In the afternoon we embark on a 4x4 game drive in Chobe National Park.
 Chobe Park is the second largest national park in Botswana, encompassing diverse habitats from lush plains and wooded grasslands to dense forests and swamps.
 Chobe is best known for its huge population of migratory elephants.

-Then we embark on a boat cruise along Chobe River, watching the sun set over scenic Chobe Park.
+Then we embark on a boat cruise along Chobe River, watching the sunset over scenic Chobe Park.
 One of Africa's top game parks, Chobe is known for its excellent boat-based game viewing.
 The game drive and boat cruise provide excellent opportunities for spotting wild animals up close, including hippos, crocodiles, buffaloes, antelope species and elephants.

 This morning we drive to Victoria Falls, crossing from Botswana into Zimbabwe.
 Today we visit the mighty Vic Falls to experience the "Smoke that Thunders" or Mosi-oa-Tunya as the local Kololo call it.